svvoii/custom_user_model/README.md

 ]
 ```

-3. Create a new directory named `templates` at the same level as `account` app directory
+3. Create a new directory named `templates` at the same level with `manage.py` file

 ```bash
 mkdir templates